kuzzleio/kuzzle-device-manager/doc/2/concepts/measures-ingestion/index.md

 When it comes to receiving data, the Kuzzle IoT Platform is capable of receiving raw data or formatted data in the form of measures.

-These measures are then passed through the ingestion pipeline to allow the rules engine to perform processing at various stages.
+These measures are then passed through the ingestion pipeline to allow to perform processing at various stages.

 # Raw data